Q: When the Art Van goes to schools or private parties, do the activities take place inside the actual van?

 Q: How does my business or corporation sponsor an upcoming exhibition, special event, or the education programming?

-A: Any person, corporation, business, etc. can sponsor any upcoming exhibition by contacting either Whitney Lee Perry or Jo Ann Emerson.
+A: Any person, corporation, business, etc. can sponsor any upcoming exhibition by contacting either Christine Hunt or Jo Ann Emerson.
 They will be able to provide you with all of the information and specifics that you may need.

 Q: How can I become more involved with the LUX?
 Are there specific requirements?

 A: There are numerous ways you can get involved with the LUX.
 As a not-for-profit we are always excepting volunteer applications that can be dropped by the LUX or emailed to Susan Stark-Johnson.
 If you are interested in becoming a board member and helping the LUX fulfill its mission you can contact Jo Ann Emerson.
-If you would like to become a member we would love to have you on board with us, please contact Whitney Lee Perry.
+If you would like to become a member we would love to have you on board with us, please contact Christine Hunt.

 Q: Does it cost money to come in and look at the artwork?